lexibank/tlopo/out/vol4/chapter7.md

-Another term, POc &ast;ma-kini(t), is also reconstructable, with reflexes thar refer to ‘mosquito’ in Western Oceanic, but in Remote Oceanic rather to the state of being stung.
-As a literal translation of a form of the verb &ast;kini-t, ‘to pinch’, &ast;ma-kini(t) means ‘to get pinched’, i.e. ‘get stung’.
-The languages in which reflexes of &ast;ma-kini(t) are listed have all lost POc final consonants, and putative final &ast;-t is reconstructed on the basis of etymology.
-In languages such as (PT) Gumawana, the meaning of the verb gini includes ‘to puncture, spear, inject, sting’.
-Reflexes of &ast;kini-t appear frequently in PT languages as the second element in compound terms referring to biting insects.
-(See also POc &ast;simuk above.)
+Another term, POc _&ast;ma-kini(t)_, is also reconstructable, with reflexes thar refer to ‘mosquito’ in Western Oceanic, but in Remote Oceanic rather to the state of being stung.
+As a literal translation of a form of the verb _&ast;kini-t_, ‘to pinch’, _&ast;ma-kini(t)_ means ‘to get pinched’, i.e. ‘get stung’.
+The languages in which reflexes of _&ast;ma-kini(t)_ are listed have all lost POc final consonants, and putative final _&ast;-t_ is reconstructed on the basis of etymology.
+In languages such as (PT) Gumawana, the meaning of the verb _gini_ includes ‘to puncture, spear, inject, sting’.
+Reflexes of _&ast;kini-t_ appear frequently in PT languages as the second element in compound terms referring to biting insects.
+(See also POc _&ast;simuk_ above.)

 <table>
 <tr>